Our ‘Close to Nature - Close to You’ Philosophy

-Sarah and Hugh have lived at Darach Croft since 2017 and are passionate about raising rare and native breeds of sheep and cows, living closer to nature, and becoming more environmentally friendly and self-sufficient.
+Sarah and Hugh have lived at Darach Croft since 2017 and are passionate about raising rare and native breeds of sheep, cows, pigs and poultry.

 Darach Croft is located near Strontian, on the Ardnamurchan Peninsula in the Western Highlands.
 It is on the edge of the Ariundle Oakwood, a part of the ancient Sunart Oakwoods, a rare surviving fragment of the native oakwoods that once spread along the Atlantic coast, sometimes referred to as the ‘Celtic Rainforest’.

 Ariundle Oakwood has a huge diversity of mosses, lichens and ferns and is home to a variety of rare and beautiful butterflies and dragonflies.The lichen Usnea grows widely across the area.
 Usnea is very sensitive to air pollution, and as such is often used as a bioindicator, showing that the air across Sunart and the surrounding area is clean and of high quality.